Clinical Supervision for Texas LPC Associates

 I'm Keely Rodriguez, LPC-S, Certified EMDR & Brainspotting Therapist, and LCDC.
 I run a private practice serving women in Brownsville, the Rio Grande Valley, and online across Texas.
 I help women struggling with anxiety, trauma, grief, betrayal trauma, and perimenopause-related mental health shifts.

 I supervise because I remember what it felt like to be an associate.
 In my experience I had limited mentorship.
 Wasted hours watching the clock.
 A supervisor with minimal real world clinical expertise.
-A MAJOR MISTAKE!
+Looking back, that cost me more than I realized at the time

 I often had to figure it out on my own.
 I learned through years of doing the work, getting it wrong, and figuring out what actually held up under pressure.